goinstant/goangular/docs/v1/examples/auth.md

 });
 ```

+### 4. Permissions service

-4. The following service is used to tie a user to an access level.
+The following service is used to tie a user to an access level.
 In this
 example, an 'authenticated' user is granted access to the `/profile` route.
 This
  service simply checks if the user `isGuest` and compares those permissions to
 the `accessLevel` they are trying to access.
 If there is a match, the service